-If you’re looking to work in Germany’s capital, you’ll find jobs in Berlin for highly skilled workers alongside jobs in startups, services, and creative industries.
-Berlin has a young, highly educated, and creative international workforce, turning the city into a mecca for young creatives and tech start-ups.
-Even though the city draws people from around the world to work in Berlin, if you speak German you will stand a much better chance of employment.
+If you’re looking to work in Germany‘s capital, you’ll find jobs in Berlin for highly-skilled workers alongside jobs in startups, services, and creative industries.
+Berlin has a young, educated, and creative international workforce.
+In fact, Berlin is a mecca for young creatives and tech start-ups.
+Even though the city draws people from around the world, speaking German offers a distinct advantage.

-Here’s what you need to get started on your job search in Berlin: Berlin-specific job market information, vacancies for jobs in Berlin and where to look to find them.
-You can also read our guide to finding a job in Germany, where we list nation-wide job sites and job vacancies.
+Here’s what you need to get started on your job search in Berlin: Berlin-specific job market information, vacancies, and where to find them.
+You can also read our guide to finding a job in Germany, where we list nation-wide job sites.

-This guide provides everything you need to find jobs in Berlin:
+This guide provides everything you need to find jobs in Berlin, including the following:

 An overview of jobs in Berlin

-Berlin’s unemployment rate in 2016 sat around 11 percent, just over double the German national average (around 5 percent) – but Berlin’s economy is growing fast.
-While it can be harder to find jobs in Berlin than other German cities, with perseverance finding a job in Berlin is possible.
+Berlin’s unemployment rate in 2016 was 11%, over double the national average.
+Berlin’s economy is growing fast, though.
+While it’s harder to find jobs in Berlin elsewhere in Germany, perseverance is key.

-After the reunification of Germany in 1989, many East German companies went bust and the city’s economy floundered.
-Today, with a new focus on R&D, research, biotech, and IT, there’s been a resurgence in the growth of the city’s industry.
-In 2015, Ernst & Young ranked Berlin as Europe’s third most attractive city for investors after London and Paris.
+After the reunification in 1989, many East German companies went bust and the city’s economy floundered.
+Today, with a new focus on research, biotech, and IT, there’s an economic resurgence in the city.

-There may not be many large industrial companies in Berlin (only about 8 percent of the workforce is employed in manufacturing) or many large multinationals but the city is a global competitor in modern service companies and innovative high-tech businesses, and there’s a boom in tourism.
-Plus with a strong SME (small- and medium-sized businesses) sector, it’s the German startup capital.
-Things are looking up in Berlin.
+There may not be many large industrial companies in Berlin (8% of the workforce is in manufacturing) or many multinationals, but Berlin is a global competitor in modern service companies and innovative high-tech businesses (not to mention a tourism boom).
+With a strong SME sector, it’s the German startup capital.

-With Berlin establishing itself as Germany’s thriving hub for start-ups and creatives, job opportunities for English-speaking expats in Berlin can be found.
-Startups in Berlin typically offer modern and relaxed working environments and present exciting opportunities to join in growing the company from the ground up.
-As the cost of living in Berlin is cheaper than other capital cities in Europe, freelancers and educated creatives are increasingly attracted to the German capital.
+With Berlin establishing itself as Germany’s thriving hub for start-ups and creatives, job opportunities for English-speaking expats in Berlin are widespread.
+Startups in Berlin typically offer modern working environments and also present exciting career prospects.
+As the cost of living in Berlin is lower than other European capitals, freelancers are flocking to Berlin.

-When looking for full or part-time jobs in Berlin, you also have to be realistic.
-Don’t expect to land your dream job immediately.
-It could take weeks or even months before you find work in Berlin.
-Even after signing an employment contract in Berlin, you may still have to wait several weeks to start the job and another month before receiving your first pay packet.
-Before you come to Berlin in search of work, you should have enough money to live on in the interim period.
+When looking for jobs in Berlin, be realistic.
+Don’t expect to land your dream job immediately, however.
+Before you come to Berlin in search of work, bring enough money to live on in the interim period.

 If you do find work in Berlin, you should check your employment rights in Germany.
-You may also choose to get a German lawyer to read over your contract to ensure the terms meet German laws, even if the clauses in German have been translated into English.
+You may also hire a lawyer to check your contract to ensure the terms meet German labor law.

 Work in Berlin